holochain/docs-pages/src/pages/resources/howtos/debugging.md

 ## Inspecting conductor state with the `hc sandbox` CLI

 1. First you'll need to make sure to have the `hc` CLI installed at a version that is compatible with the Holochain version that you want to inspect.
-An easy way to do that is to head into a [holonix](https://github.com/holochain/holonix#holonix) shell if you have an existing hApp project using nix.
+An easy way to do that is to head into a [holonix](https://github.com/holochain/holonix#holonix) shell if you have an existing hApp project using Nix.
 Otherwise you can install it via cargo:

     ```bash
     cargo install holochain_cli --version <holochain version>